HangfireIO/Cronos/README.md

 Library | Comments
 --- | ---
 Vixie Cron | When both day-of-month and day-of-week are specified, Cronos uses AND operator for matching (Vixie Cron uses OR operator).
 Quartz.NET | Cronos uses different, but more intuitive Daylight saving time handling logic (as in Vixie Cron).
 Full month names such as `september` aren't supported.
 Day-of-week field has different values, `0` and `7` stand for Sunday, `1` for Monday, etc. (as in Vixie Cron).
+Year field is not supported.
 NCrontab | Compatible
 CronNET | Compatible